danwalsh1/slim4-skeleton/docs/02-setup-and-instaniation.md

 ### app/repositories.php

 The `app/repositories.php` file contains the dependency injection definitions for the repository classes.
-In this example, we have a `UserRepository` that is added to the container.
+In this example, we have a `UserDatabaseRepository` that is added to the container.

 One of the key benefits of using a dependency injection container is that you can define the dependencies once and then use them throughout the application.